ahmad-aghapour/DeepPDE/Deep Stochastic Optimization in Finance/readme.md

-# Deep Stochastic Optimization in Finance Replication
+# Deep Stochastic Optimization in Finance Replication (Option Pricing)

 This repository contains implementations to replicate the results of the paper "Deep stochastic optimization in finance" for option pricing.